clbrge/svelte-web3/README.md

 ### Svelte basic example (based on rollup template)

+:exclamation: This is a legacy example and will be removed in future version of `svelte-web3`.

 Please check [examples/svelte-app-template-web3 on github](https://github.com/clbrge/svelte-web3/tree/master/examples/svelte-app-template-web3).

-This is a legacy example and will be removed in future version of `svelte-web3`.

 Contains demos to use the default store and multi stores.

 ### Sapper basic example (based on webpack template)

+:exclamation: This is a legacy example and will be removed in future version of `svelte-web3`.

 Please check [examples/sapper-app-template-web3 on github](https://github.com/clbrge/svelte-web3/tree/master/examples/sapper-app-template-web3).
-This is a legacy example and will be removed in future version of `svelte-web3`.

 ### tradingstrategy.ai presented at EthLisbon 2021